THEELITE100/SPP/README.md

 ## Disclaimer

 This application is for educational and demonstration purposes only.
-Stock predictions are based on historical data analysis and should not be used as financial advice.
+Market analysis and predictions are based on technical indicators and should not be used as financial advice.
 Always consult with a qualified financial advisor before making investment decisions.
-Real-time data is provided by Alpha Vantage API.